Last date modified: 2025-Nov-12

 Data Analysis and document review

-While Data Analysis is running, reviewers will not be able to add/edit/delete entities or PI on documents.
+While Data Analysis is running, reviewers will not be able to add, edit, or delete entities or PI on documents.
 However, to reduce time to review, the Unstructured and Structured PI Detection stages follow a document streaming approach.
 This means that as individual documents finish the PI Detection stage they become available for review.
 Blocklisting, Entity Normalization & Deduplication, and Compile Insights do not follow this approach and all documents must finish processing before they become available for review, and this should be taken into consideration when selecting what stages to run.

 All documents are assigned a Data Analysis Status to indicate it’s availability for review: